Crews work to control fire at Texas petrochemicals plant

-DEER PARK, Texas (AP) — Emergency crews worked Monday to control a large fire burning at a Houston-area petrochemicals terminal that has spread to eight storage tanks.
+HOUSTON — A large fire at a Houston-area petrochemicals terminal will likely burn for another two days, authorities said Monday, noting that air quality around the facility was testing within normal guidelines.

-Firefighters used foam to battle the blaze, which started Sunday morning at Intercontinental Terminals Company in Deer Park, about 15 miles (24 kilometers) southeast of Houston.
-ITC said the risk of explosion is “minimal” but crews were working to further reduce the risk.
+The fire erupted Sunday at Intercontinental Terminals Company in Deer Park, about 15 miles (24 kilometers) southeast of Houston.
+Firefighters were working to control the blaze, and the company said the risk of explosion remained “minimal.”

-All employees are accounted for and no injuries have been reported, ITC said.
+ITC has said all employees have been accounted for and no injuries have been reported.
+A huge plume of smoke could be seen for miles, including from the Galveston Ferry, about 35 miles (55 kilometers) southeast of the blaze.

-The fire spread overnight to a tank that contains a chemical used in nail polish remover, glues and paint thinner.
-Earlier, the fire spread to separate tanks that contained petrochemical liquids and gases, including fuel oil and bunker oil.
+The company said the fire spread to seven storage tanks holding components of gasoline and also used in nail polish remover, glues and paint thinner.
+ITC initially said the fire had spread to eight tanks, but company official David Wascome scaled back the number Monday, saying one of the tanks was empty.

 Most Read Nation & World Stories